Every Type of Smoke (And How to Use Them) in Valorant

 However, the effectiveness of lurk smokes depends heavily on timing.
 Many ranked teams rush sites too quickly, not allowing lurk smokes to create meaningful hesitation.
 When used mid-round to create openings and question defenders, agents like Omen, Astra, and even Cypher can leverage lurk smokes to great effect.

-Also Read: How to Play Reyna in Valorant
+Also Read: How to Change FOV in Valorant?

 3. Site Smokes: Defending and Repositioning on Site